This site is a sort of directory to my presence all over the internet. Here's where you can find out more about me:

 My author site (jameswyatt.aquela.com): Focused on the Draconic Prophecies, my trilogy set in the world of Eberron.

-Twitter (@aquelajames): I tweet almost entirely about D&D stuff, and usually while I'm actually playing D&D.
+Twitter (@aquelajames): I tweet almost entirely about D&D or Magic stuff, and usually while I'm actually playing D&D or Magic.

 Facebook: I accept friend requests from fans (unless the request comes from someone who is obviously not real or obviously not using a real name).
 However, unless you know me personally, you'll get the exact same results from following me on Facebook or on Twitter.